motidahari/Object-oriented-programming-course-JAVA/src/ex1/README.md

 @author Moti Dahari
 @ID: 308212570

-To run the project, go to the tests folder, run the project from the file WGraph_AlgoTest or WGraph_DSTest In this project we will implement the interfaces.
+To run the project, go to the tests folder. run the project from the file WGraph_AlgoTest or WGraph_DSTest.
+In this project we will implement the interfaces.
 There are three classes which we will use in order to implement the interfaces.
 (We will elaborate each class by it's section)